 How we test

-Ease of use: We test each fitness tracker on Android, iOS and Windows where available and score how easy it is to set up and wear, and to track on-the-go information via the band and its interfaces.
+Ease of use: We test each fitness tracker on Android and iOS.
+While we look at Windows mobile where available this option is becoming less relevant.
+We than score how easy it is to set up and wear, and to track on-the-go information via the band and its interfaces.

 Performance: We measure paces and distance with a calibrated tracking tool, and then measure this against what the fitness tracker displays.